virtualsquare/virtualsquare.github.io/ideas/vpoll.md

 The former currently requires a specific build of the Linux kernel, the latter can be added as a device module on an existing kernel.

-A user-level library (`libvpoll`) provides a general purpose interace to this new feature.
+A user-level library (`libvpoll`) provides a general purpose interface to this new feature.
 It detects if a `vpoll` kernel support is available and which one is present.
 If no kernel support is available, `libvpoll` implements an emulated support providing a limited set of events (`POLLIN`, `POLLOUT` and an incomplete `POLLHUP`).